theCoderOfRivia/Game-Test-Inowize-Repo/README.md

 Commands:

-On R you reload
+On R you reload.

-On left click you shoot
+On left click you shoot.

-Move with WASD
+Move with WASD.

-On right click you aim (toggle mode)
+On right click you aim (toggle mode).